What are the four basic elements of communication in a law enforcement context?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-The sender is the individual or entity conveying the information or message.
-In law enforcement, this could be an officer, dispatcher, or another relevant party.
-The sender's ability to clearly articulate and convey the intended message is crucial for effective communication.
+The sender is the individual or entity that originates the message.
+In law enforcement, this could be an officer giving instructions or dispatch communicating vital information.

 Subscribe